Tuesday, September 22, 2009

 My great-grandfather, Calvin, was born enslaved in 1839.
 He belonged to the NEAL family, a slave of Chloe Crudup Perry Neal, whose husband, John, died shortly before Calvin was born.
-The Neals owned a large family plantation in Franklin County, NC, from which they expanded westward to lands in Tennessee, Alabama, Mississippi, and Texas.
+The Neals were from Franklin County, NC, but members of the family, including John and Chloe, expanded westward to lands in Tennessee, Alabama, Mississippi, and Texas.
 Slaves, as well as many of the family members moved between these properties throughout their lives.
-John Neal died in Tennessee, and his wife, Chloe, returned to her family (the Perrys of Cascine), bringing all of their human chattel with her.
+After John Neal died in Tennessee, his wife, Chloe, returned to her family (the Perrys of Cascine Plantation), bringing all of their human chattel with her.

 I've never seen a picture of either of my great-grandparents, so I use this Cohabitation Record to represent them.

-Here follows a timeline of Calvin’s life and relevant connections, as revealed during 12 years of research:
+Here follows a timeline of Calvin’s life and relevant connections, as revealed during many years of research:

 1838 – John NEAL dies in Tennessee.
 His slaves become the property of his wife, Chloe.
 Presumably, Calvin’s mother was one of those slaves.